 Using natural paint is the perfect way to spruce up your nursery or child's room.
 Natural paint colors can be vibrant (like our Vibrant Ultramarine Blue), subdued (like our Subtle Umber Red Brown), or anything in between.
 Unearthed natural paint colors can be used to create soft and inviting spaces that are the perfect backdrop for napping, playing, and snuggling.
 The colors of natural paint, which come from earth and mineral pigments, have a depth and radiance that can't be mimicked by conventional latex paints.
 Best of all, you will have the comfort of knowing you are using the safest and most ecological sound products available.

 We can contribute to preserving the environment for future generations by the simple act of choosing natural paint.
 Eco-friendly natural paint is made with minimally-processed, sustainable ingredients such as clay, lime, and reclaimed marble.
 We strive to provide you the most environmentally-friendly paints on the market, and we are committed to doing our part to make the world a better place.
-All Unearthed paints are made in a carbon-neutral factory and transported via carbon-offset shipping.
+All Unearthed paints are made in a carbon-neutral factory.
 For every square foot of paint you purchase, we will purchase one square foot of rain forest, and donate it back to indigenous peoples that have responsibly lived on the land for thousands of years.

 Made With Your Baby's Health in Mind